Interplanetary contamination: Planetary protection

 Forward contamination is prevented by sterilizing space probes sent to sensitive areas of the Solar System.
 Missions are classified depending on whether their destinations are of interest for the search for life, and whether there is any chance that Earth life could reproduce there.

 NASA made these policies official with the issuing of Management Manual NMI-4-4-1, NASA Unmanned Spacecraft Decontamination Policy on September 9, 1963.
 Prior to NMI-4-4-1 the same sterilization requirements were required on all outgoing spacecraft regardless of their target.
 Difficulties in the sterilization of Ranger probes sent to the Moon are the primary reasons for NASA's change to a target-by-target basis in assessing the likelihood forward contamination.

 Some destinations such as Mercury need no precautions at all.
 Others such as the Moon require documentation but nothing more, while destinations such as Mars require sterilization of the rovers sent there.

 Back contamination would be prevented by containment or quarantine.
 However, there have been no sample-returns thought to have any possibility of a back contamination risk since the Apollo missions.
 The Apollo regulations have been rescinded and new regulations have yet to be developed.
-See Suggested precautions for sample-returns.
+See suggested precautions for sample-returns.

 Crewed spacecraft

 Crewed spacecraft are of particular concern for interplanetary contamination because of the impossibility to sterilize a human to the same level as a robotic spacecraft.
 Therefore, the chance of forwarding contamination is higher than for a robotic mission.
 Humans are typically host to a hundred trillion microorganisms in ten thousand species in the human microbiome which cannot be removed while preserving the life of the human.
 Containment seems the only option, but effective containment to the same standard as a robotic rover appears difficult to achieve with present-day technology.
 In particular, adequate containment in the event of a hard landing is a major challenge.

 Human explorers may be potential carriers back to Earth of microorganisms acquired on Mars, if such microorganisms exist.
 Another issue is the contamination of the water supply by Earth microorganisms shed by humans in their stools, skin and breath, which could have a direct effect on the long-term human colonization of Mars.

+Historical examples of measures taken to prevent planetary contamination of the moon include the inclusion of an anti-bacterial filter in the Apollo Lunar Module, from Apollo 13 and onward.
+This was placed on the cabin relief valve in order to prevent contaminants from the cabin being released into the lunar environment during the depressurization of the crew compartment, prior to EVA.

-The Moon as a testbed
+The Moon

+The Apollo 11 missions incited public concern about the possibility of microbes on the Moon, creating fears about a plague being brought to Earth when the astronauts returned.
+NASA received thousands of letters from Americans concerned with the potential for back contamination.